Michigan Tint Exemption

 • How the condition affects your sensitivity to light or UV

-• Your medical documentation from your primary care physician or eye care specialist
+• Your existing medical documentation (records, diagnosis letter, or specialist notes)

 Medical documentation is required